 - 1. The LOI should be a brief informative letter on your institution's letterhead addressed to Preeclampsia Foundation / Peter Joseph Pappas Research Grants Review Committee. - 2.
 Letters should be maximum of two (2) pages in 11-point type. - 3.
 Include your full contact information (address, phone, email). - 4.
-Summarize your proposed idea, title, objectives (aims), methods, key personnel, and a general budget identifying major spending categories (more specific budget will be needed with the application). - 5.
-Include how your project fits the Preeclampsia Foundation's mission and the award's purpose. - 6.
+Summarize your proposed idea, title, objectives (aims), methods, key personnel, and a general budget identifying major spending categories (more specific budget will be needed with the application).

+- 5. Include how your project fits the Preeclampsia Foundation's mission and the award's purpose. - 6.
 Describe usage of The Preeclampsia Registry (data or biological materials) and how the study will enrich the Registry. - 7.
-Identify what gap this will fill in preeclampsia research. - 8.
+Identify what gap this will fill in preeclampsia research, citing this report as much as possible. - 8.
 If also requesting funding from other sources, mention this briefly as well any funding already secured. - 9.
-Email the LOI to: PJPGrants@preeclampsia.org (email) with "PJP2022[last name]" in the subject line.
+Email the LOI to: pypec:ampsia.org (email) with "PJP2025[last name]" in the subject line.
 Letters must be received via email no later than 11:59 p.m.
-ET on September 1, 2021.
+ET on August 30, 2024.